When do I register?

 Can I get funding assistance?

 Sports should be available to everyone.
 There are two key organizations that provide funding to several Bays families: Kidsport of Greater Victoria and Canadian Tire Jumpstart.
-You are also welcome to contact the Director of Registrations to discuss.
+Please contact Registrar to discuss.

 My child is on a waitlist.
 What does that mean?